abhinavsagar/Pedestrian-detection/README.md

 # Pedestrian-detection
-Pedestrian detection using Non Maximum Suppression.
+Pedestrian detection using Non Maximum Suppression algorithm and bounding box parameterization

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: